 4- Extra Memory Cards

-When taking Sports photos, you normally shot many photos and at the end, you choose from them the accepted ones, if you add to this that you are shooting with the RAW file format it is obviously clear that you are consuming a big amount of your memory space.
+When taking Sports photos, you normally shot many photos and in the end, you choose from them the accepted ones, if you add to this that you are shooting with the RAW file format it is obviously clear that you are consuming a big amount of your memory space.
 So you should make sure that you have an extra storage capacity.
 You should have a couple of memory cards available.

 5- Extra Batteries